 Complete the Affidavit Form (page 7 of the guide) and submit in person to staff or in dropbox at Inspections counter on the 3rd floor of the Wellington Webb Municipal Building, 201 W. Colfax Ave.
 This will initiate/schedule the pre-inspection.

 At the pre-inspection, the inspector confirms that all service lines have been shut off, cut off, capped or otherwise controlled.
-If corrections are needed, the inspector will contact you.
-You can call Inspections to check the status of your inspection at 720-865-2505, select option 6 to connect to Inspections administrative staff.
+To check the status of your inspection, visit denvergov.org/epermits and follow the following steps:

 Once your pre-inspection is completed, you may complete your submittal at the Development Services Permit Counter (sign in for Single-Family & Duplex Walk Through service), get your permit and pay the appropriate fees.